 Breakfast was simple but delicious – a baguette, some butter and jam, and two rounds of coffee with hot milk.
 There is something very strengthening about being waited on at breakfast time, instead of crouching on the ground mixing up muesli in a plastic bowl.

-When we finally left this little haven, we took the descending road and then a small offshot that reunited us with the GR at an underpass.
-We had left the GR in the forest yesterday when we detoured to St-Sauveur, and it had continued along the abandoned railway line (now a road), as far as this point.
+When we finally left this little haven, we took the descending road and then a small offshoot that reunited us with the GR at an underpass.
+We had detoured yesterday to get to St-Sauveur, leaving the GR to continue along the abandoned railway line (now a road), as far as this point.

 The GR then left the old railway line, which was about to fizzle out at the entrance to a tunnel, and branched off uphill.

 Before long we were swallowed up in a pine forest with tracks going in all directions.
 The only clearly marked one was the GR heading up to les Settoux, a hamlet that we had no wish to visit, as it lacked everything that we needed (a restaurant, plus camping or a hotel).